KFWykoff/RS-485-Vacuum-Gauge-Network-Data-Logger/README.md

 *  #### Quick Reference Sheet

    To eliminate the need to continuously find the shield and gauge pinouts in their respective manuals while constructing the system, I hand drew a simple sheet
    for quick reference.
 Please see the document titled "Quick Pinout Reference."
-This includes the pinout for the RS-485 shield D-Sub interface and infomration on the screw interface (with the later being used in this project and the former there for anyone who may choose to use the D-Sub).
-It includes pinout information
-   for both the 15-pin and 9-pin vacuum gauge D-Sub connectors (with the former being used in this case) and a simple diagram of a generic RS-485 network wired
-   for half-duplex operation.
+This includes the pinout for the RS-485 shield D-Sub interface and information on the screw interface (with the later being used in this project and the former there for anyone who may choose to use the D-Sub).
+It includes pinout information for both the 15-pin and 9-pin vacuum gauge D-Sub connectors (with the former being used in this case) and a simple diagram of a generic RS-485 network wired for half-duplex operation.

 *  #### Communication Pins

    Because this configuration enables only half-duplex operation of the RS-485 system, data transmission and reciept must occur seperately (i.e. a command must be